-Everyone likes a happy ending.
-Many of the competitors at the Kentucky IndyCar 300 wouldn't consider their finish as being fantastic, with one exception.
-Ed Carpenter won his first IndyCar competition by a few feet.
+Everyone enjoys a happy ending.
+Many of the competitors at the Kentucky IndyCar 300 wouldn't characterize their finish as being fantastic, with one exception.
+Ed Carpenter won his first IndyCar race by a nose.
 In the closest finish ever for the Kentucky 300, Ed's 113th IZOD IndyCar race was a victory.
-He narrowly beat Dario Franchitti by the closest of margins, his racecar's nose, to beat Dario at a competition that Mr. Franchitti is extremely good at playing - formula car racing.
+He barely beat Dario Franchitti by the closest of margins, his racecar's nose, to beat Dario at a competition that Mr. Franchitti is extremely good at playing - formula car racing.

-Before the start of the Kentucky 300, Will Power had set the pace with the top speed of 219.28 mph.
+Before the beginning of the Kentucky 300, Will Power had set the pace with the top speed of 219.28 mph.
 He led the first 48 laps of the contest and was also holding on to an 11-point lead over Franchitti in points for the 2011 IZOD IndyCar series championship.
-Regrettably, Ana Beatriz in the #24 Team Ipiranga Dreyer & Reinbold Racing entry, collided with Power in the pits and put a two-foot gash in the sidepod of his #12 Team Penske Verizon/Peak Performance racecar.
+Regrettably, Ana Beatriz in the #24 Team Ipiranga Dreyer & Reinbold Racing entry, collided with Power in the pits and put a two-foot gash in the sidepod of his #12 Team Penske Verizon/Peak Performance car.
 With this minor prang, Power had to pit two more times and get his sidepod repaired with black duct tape, proving even the pros have to use duct tape on occassion.
-Will Power wound up being the last racer on the lead lap, in 23rd position and eventually completed the event in 19th.
+Will Power wound up being the last racer on the lead lap, in 23rd position and eventually finished the Kentucky 300 in 19th.

 Dario Franchitti gets a helping hand in the pits.

-There are only two races to go before a champion is crowned for the 2011 IZOD IndyCar Series season.
+There are just two races to go before a champion is crowned for the 2011 IZOD IndyCar Series season.
 Who will it be?
 Franchitti?
 Power?
 Dixon?
 Servia?
 Or Kanaan?
-These five racers hold the first five positions.
+These five racers are in the first five positions.
 Things are just starting to get interesting.
 We can't wait to find out and bet you can't either.

 Redline Review & the Child Rescue Network